quixio/template-http-ingestion/README.md

 ### Normalizing Events

-We will normalize these events so that rather than each parameter is no longer an individual event.
+We will normalize these events so that each parameter is no longer an individual event.

-Instead, we will aggregate all parameters so that for a given machine, we have the average of each parameter over one second (determined by the event timestamp, `srv_ts`).
+Instead, we aggregate across all parameters so that for a given machine, we get the average of each parameter across 1 second (determined by the event timestamp, `srv_ts`).

 This will result in a new outgoing aggregate event: